2019-2020 Vincennes University Catalog [ARCHIVED CATALOG]

 - Meet admission requirements of the University.

-- Possess physical and mental health acceptable for performance in the occupation as determined by the Department of Nursing and evidenced by examination from a licensed practitioner.
+- Possess physical and mental health acceptable for performance in the occupation as determined by the PTA Program and evidenced by examination by a licensed practitioner.

-- Hold a minimum cumulative GPA of 2.3.
-For students with previous college credit, the GPA utilized will be the most recent cumulative GPA with courses completed that are required or relevant to the program.
-A current semester GPA less than 2.0 will exclude a candidate from admission.
+- Hold a minimum cumulative GPA of 2.7.
+For applicants with previous college credit (excluding dual credit courses), the GPA utilized will be the most recent cumulative GPA with courses completed that are required/relevant to the program.

-- Hold no grade less than C in any required general education course.
-Applicants who have a current grade less than C in a required general education course are not eligible for admission.
-Required general education courses may only be repeated one time to raise the grade to a C or better.
-This includes pre-requisites to required courses.
+- Hold no grades less than a C in any required course.
+Applicants with grades less than a C are not eligible for admission.
+Required courses may only be repeated one time in order to raise the grade to a C or better.
+This includes prerequisites to required courses.

 Criminal History Policy